Select Page

 How do I qualify for Social Security Disability Income if I have ischemic heart disease?

 The Social Security Administration includes ischemic heart disease as an impairment in its Blue Book specifically under Section 4.04.
+In order to qualify for benefits you must meet both the financial and medical requirements set forth by the SSA.

 If you have ischemic heart disease, there are basically two ways you can qualify for SSDI: 1) you must meet the requirements of the impairment listed in the Blue Book; or 2) you can prove that your heart condition has reduced your functional capacity so severely that you are unable to hold a job.
-Social Security will consider the evidence in your medical records to evaluate your disability.
-In situations where there is little or no medical documentation, or the medical evidence covers only a short period of time, Social Security may order a consultative exam, a physical exam conducted by a physician contracted by Social Security.

 To meet the requirements of Section 4.04 you must have one of the following symptoms: